HDMA-SDSU/HealthWebMapper2/README.md

 >* Rates per 100,000 population
 >* Please interpret with these results with caution - correlation, is not the same as causation.
 This tool visualizes patterns that can be used for exploratory analysis and hypothesis testing in order to form more complex and realistic models of cancer mortality, but should not alone be interpreted as a valid tool for prediction of cancer outcomes.
 >* Moran's I ranges from -1 to 1. -1 is perfect clustering of dissimilar values (perfect dispersion).
 0 is perfect randomness.
 1 indicates perfect clustering of similar values.
->* In this tool, we accepct any contiguous polygon that shares at least on vertex and assign equal weight to each neighboring polygon and compute the average neighboring value
+>* In this tool, we accept any contiguous polygon that shares at least on vertex and assign equal weight to each neighboring polygon and compute the average neighboring value
 >* In a Monte Carlo test, the attribute values are randomly assigned to polygons in the dataset and for each permutation of the attribute values, a Moran's I value is computed.
-The ouput is a sampling distribution of Moran's I values under the null hypothesis that attribute values are randomly distributed across the study area.
+The output is a sampling distribution of Moran's I values under the null hypothesis that attribute values are randomly distributed across the study area.

 ## Use your own data